mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

   }).$mount("#app");
   ```

-  When the app is loaded we create a random username, initialize the
-  socket.io client, and mount a view app with three components and
-  two routes.
-The `/` path points to the main view and the `/:roomId`
+  The Vue app contains two routes.
+The `/` path points to the main view
-  path points to the room view containing a chat room component.
+  and the `/:roomId` path points to the room view.

 ### Main view

 The main view lets you choose a username (default is a random string) and
-allwos you to join a room with a given name.
+allows you to join a room with a given name.

 ```js
 // public/js/app.js